This is a post I have put off writing for all 7 years that I’ve been running this blog.

 Those numbers are useless.

-So, writing an article about prices in Argentina was not something I wanted to tackle.
+So, maintaining an article about prices in Argentina is not something I enjoy doing (cue the world’s tiniest violin for me).

-But I know creating a travel budget is important, so here it is.
+But I understand creating a travel budget is important, so here it is.

-I am finally going to suck it up and write my version of an Argentina travel budget guide (with prices in dollar equivalent to keep it relevant!).
+Here is my version of an Argentina budget travel guide (with prices in dollar equivalent to keep it as relevant as possible).

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.